srijs/node-arbitrator/README.md

 `testcheck-js` is based on Clojure's [test.check](https://github.com/clojure/test.check) which is inspired by Haskell's [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
-It's made possible by [double-check](https://github.com/cemerick/double-check/), the ClojureScript port of test.check.
 Many gracious thanks goes to all of the brilliance and hard work enabling this project to exist.